rudolfgrauberger/sonar-cxx-wiki/Create-Custom-Rules.md

 The plugin has three very universal checks to create custom rules.
-Optional for all rules an Ant-style matching pattern (matchFilePattern) for the path can be defined.
+Optional for all rules an Ant-style matching pattern (*matchFilePattern*) for the path can be defined.
+In case of an empty *matchFilePattern* all files are used.

-Following matchFilePattern rules are applied:
+Following **matchFilePattern** rules are applied:
 ```
 ? matches single character
 * matches zero or more characters